EzarY7/inventory-mobile/inventory/README.md

 <h1>Assignment 8</h1>

 <h3>Explain the difference between Navigator.push() and Navigator.pushReplacement(), accompanied by examples of the correct usage of both methods!</h3>
+Both of these methods are used to allow a user to navigate to a new page.
+They both utilize the stack feature to keep track of user's page history.
+The diffrences are in the way they push a new page to the top of the stack.
+With Navigator.push(), a new page is pushed on top of the stack, moving the previous page at the top of the stack downwards.
+Whereas with Navigator.pushReplacement(), a new page replaces the current top page in the stack, deleting it from the stack/page history.

+An example of the use of Navigator.push() would be a case where you want to direct a user to a new page without deleting the previous page from their history.
+This makes it possible to have a feature that allows users to navigate to the previous page, such as a back button.

+Navigator.pushReplacement() is used when you want to direct a user to a new page while also restricting the user's access to the previous page.
+For example, after a user logs in to a website, the method could be used to replace the login page in the stack with a homepage.
+This makes it so that the user won't be able to go back to the login page.

 <h3>Explain each layout widget in Flutter and their respective usage contexts!</h3>
+The layout widgets used in this project are the Container, Align, Padding, Column, ListView, and GridView.

+Containers: Used to contain and decorate other widgets.
+They provide things such as padding, margin, and decoration.

+Align: Aligns its child within the parent using a specified alignment.

+Padding: Provides padding around a widget.
+Is used to create space between a parent widget and its child widget.

+Column: Arranges children widgets in a vertical column.

+ListView: Displays a scrollable list of widgets.
+Used for arranging objects in a list.

+GridView: Displays a scrollable grid of widgets.
+Used for arranging objects in a two-dimensional grid.

 <h3>List the form input elements you used in this assignment and explain why you used these input elements</h3>
+I created 3 variables which store the values of the item's name, amount, and description.
+I then used TextFormField to allow the user to submit text as input which will be saved onto these variables.

 <h3>How is clean architecture implemented in a Flutter application?</h3>
+This can be done by seperating files of the same nature into their own seperate subdirectories.
+For example, we could bundle up all of the widgets files into a directory called 'widgets'.

 <h3>Explain how you implemented the checklist above step-by-step! (not just following the tutorial)</h3>

+Create at least one new page in the application, a page for adding a new item with the following requirements:

+1. Use at least three input elements: name, amount, description.
+Add input elements according to the model in your Django assignment:

+I first defined 3 variables in the itemlist_form.dart file.
+Then, inside of the build widget, I created a Form widget which wraps a column of TextFormField widgets.
+Each TextFormField widget corresponds to an input element from the model (name, amount, and description).
+The Form will automatically update the values initially defined in the beginning of the class with the values inputted by the user.
+The inputs are then validated to ensure that the inputs match the correct types.

+2. Have a Save button:

+I created a Save button at the bottom of the page.
+When pressed, it will check the state of the Form and try to validate the inputs given by the user.
+If the inputs are valid, then it will display a pop-up containing the saved values.
+At the end of its execution, the current state of the form will be reset and the user is free to input new values into the form.

+3. Validate each input element in the form with the following requirements: Each input element must not be empty, Each input element must contain data of the same data type as its model attribute.

+I created validators for each TextFormField widget to ensure the correct input types.
+The values will then be validated when the Save button is clicked.

+4. Direct users to the new item addition form page when clicking the Add Item button on the main page:

+I added Navigators to each card (button) in the main page using Navigator.pushReplacement().
+The navigators will direct the user to a card's corresponding page.

+5. Display data as entered in the form in a pop-up after clicking the Save button on the new item addition page:

+I used AlertDialog to display the pop-up text.
+The AlertDialog contains 3 seperate text fields, each containing an an input element from the form and its corresponding value that was inputted by the user.
+When the user clicks OK, the pop-up will disappear.
+This was done by popping the pop-up from the page stack using Navigator.pop().

+6. Create a drawer in the application with the following requirements: The drawer must have at least two options: Home and Add Item.
+When choosing the Home option, the application will direct the user to the main page.
+I created a new file for the drawer named 'left_drawer.dart'.
+I created a Drawer widget with a listView to display its children in a scrollable manner.
+The top of the Drawer (DrawerHeader) contains two text fields to display some text.
+I then created ListTiles for each option (Home, Add Item, and View Items).
+Each ListTile comprises of Text and a navigator to direct the user to its corresponding page.